 In England, the route is indicated by the blue and white signs of the National Cycle Network, routes n.20 and n.21.

 You will find accommodation providers, restaurants, places to visit, tourist offices and bike-hire and bike-repair service providers accredited with the quality mark ‘Accueil Vélo’, which guarantees a quality welcome and a high standard of services for cyclists along the cycle routes.
-This is the case of the Yves Robert Youth Hostel, the hotel Holiday Inn Express Paris - Canal de La Villette, Paulette and Paris à Vélo.
+Among the establishments that have been awarded the label, the capital has two accommodation establishments (the HI Paris Yves Robert youth hostel and The Originals boutique, Hôtel Maison Montmartre) and four bicycle rental companies (Vélos vagabonds, DolceVia, Paulette, Paris à Vélo and Paris Bike Tour the latter two also offer guided tours of Paris by bicycle).

 More info on Avenue Verte Paris - London